freshplanet/ANE-ImagePicker/README.md

 Authors
 ------

-This ANE has been written by [Alexis Taugeron](http://alexistaugeron.com).
+This ANE has been written by [Alexis Taugeron](http://alexistaugeron.com) and [Daniel Rodriguez](http://www.github.com/dornad/).
 It belongs to [FreshPlanet Inc.](http://freshplanet.com) and is distributed under the [Apache Licence, version 2.0](http://www.apache.org/licenses/LICENSE-2.0).